gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - Configuration enforcement : A posture assessment evaluates the configuration of a system to ensure all configurations and applications are up to date and secure as possible.
 - Discretionary Access Model : This models allows the owner of the resource to control who has access.
 - Mandatory Access Control : Allows access to the resource based on the security level assigned to an object.
 Only users with object's assigned  security clearance or above can access.
+- Supervisor Control and Data Acquisition (SCADA) : Is a data **`Hardning`** process for industrial system might include network segmentation, additional firewall and access control list.
+- Configuration enforcement : Many organizations will perform a posture assessment during the login process to verify the proper security controls are in place.
+If the device does not pass the assessment, the system can be quarantined and any missing security updates can then be installed.
+- Account lockout : In this example, there were no errors or notifications regarding the account or authentication status.
+- Decommissioning : The decommissioning process is often used to permanently remove devices from the network.
+In this example, the laptop mitigation would allow the device to return to the network once the updates were complete.
+- Sideloading : Sideloading describes the installation of software on a mobile device through the use of third-party operating systems or websites.
+- Compensating Security Control : This control does not prevent an attack but does restore from attack using other means
+- Responsibility matrix : A cloud responsibility matrix is usually published by the provider to document the responsibilities for all cloud-based services.
+- Playbook : A playbook provides conditional steps to follow when managing an organization's processes and procedures.
+- Instant messaging : Instant messaging is commonly used as an attack vector, and one way to help protect against malicious links delivered by instant messaging is a host-based firewall.

 ---